arbor-sim/arbor/doc/install/spack.rst

 Issues when using Spack
 -----------------------

-On some systems initial Spack setup requires an extra step currently not mentioned in the `Spack documentation <https://spack.readthedocs.io>`_, which is adding the compilers on your system to Spack's configuration.
+On some systems initial Spack setup requires an extra step currently not shown in the up-front installations instructions of the `Spack documentation <https://spack.readthedocs.io>`_, which is adding the compilers on your system to Spack's configuration.
 If you don't, you may get this error:

 .. code-block:: bash

     No satisfying compiler available is compatible with a satisfying os

-The solution is to run:
+The solution is to run (`as described further down in the official documentation <https://spack.readthedocs.io/en/latest/getting_started.html#compiler-configuration>`_):

 .. code-block:: bash

-    ./spack compiler find
+    ./spack compiler add

 To get help in case of problems, please make an issue at `Arbor's issues page <https://github.com/arbor-sim/arbor/issues>`_.